ryanMarq/avl/doc/source/factory/factory.rst

 No copying is done automatically, classes are passed by reference and literals by value. \

 This means :doc:`avl.Var </modules/avl._core.var>` objects can be easily shared, as can cocotb hdl handles.

+The same wildcards as for the override by instance are supported :any:`Factory.specificity`. \

 .. literalinclude:: ../../../examples/factory/variables/cocotb/example.py